mmsaki/whale_portfolio/README.md

     * Sharpe ratios
 * This python code compares [my custom portfolio](/custom_portfolio/) to [the whales](/Resources/whale_returns.csv) and [two alogorithmic trading strategies](/Resources/algo_returns.csv).

-* This code compares if your custom portfolio:
+* This code compares if my custom portfolio:
     * Outperforms
     * Underperforms
-    * Equally perfroms
+    * Or Equally perfroms
         * if the portfolio doesn't meet the criteria it will print `sorry, you are not eligible to compete with the whales.`

 ---